acbarbeta/Extends-Insights/readme.md

 # Extends Insights - Personal Blog

 Welcome to Extends Insights, a personal blog application developed in Java using the Spring Boot framework.
-This project provides a platform where users can create, edit, view, and delete posts and comments on their blog.
+This project provides a platform where users can create, edit, view, and delete posts, as well as comments on their blog.  comments on their blog.
-As well as adding tags and a category to your posts.
+Users can also add tags and categories to their posts.

 ## 💻 Prerequisites